doctordns/PowerShellCookbook/readme.md

 ## To Do List

-### Scripts still to be ported over

-Chapter 13 - Using Desired State Configuration

 ### Conversion and update in progress

 Chapter 9  - Managing Network Shares
+Chapter 13 - Using Desired State Configuration